chisui/dakka/thesis/main.md

 ```
 ### Typeable

-In the process of compiling Haskell, all type information is removed since it is not needed at runtime.
+In the process of compiling Haskell, all type information is removed since it is not needed at runtime[@paper-syb].
 Type information may be useful at runtime.
 If a type is hidden via existential quantification it may be useful to be able to get a `String` representation of the captured type for debug and/or `Show` purposes for example.
 Without some way of retrieving type information at runtime it would also be impossible to define an `Eq` instance for data types using existential quantification.